cameronleger/goes16-background/README.md

 *Put near-realtime picture of Earth as your desktop background*

-goes16-background is a Python 3 script that fetches near-realtime (~15 minutes delayed) Full Disk GeoColor image of Earth as its taken by [GOES-16](https://en.wikipedia.org/wiki/GOES-16) and sets it as your desktop background.
+goes16-background is a Python 3 script that fetches near-realtime (~15 minutes delayed) Full Disk Natural Color image of Earth as its taken by [GOES-16](https://en.wikipedia.org/wiki/GOES-16) and sets it as your desktop background.

 ![Example](/example.png?raw=true "Example")

-Set a cronjob (or systemd service) that runs in every 10 minutes to automatically get the near-realtime picture of Earth.
+Set a cronjob (or systemd service) that runs in every 15 minutes to automatically get the near-realtime picture of Earth.

 ## Supported Desktop Environments